Morgan's Raid: Ohio & West Virginia

-As Morgan with 400 remaining men headed away from the river into the interior of southern Ohio, he paused at Nelsonville, a small town on the Hocking Canal.
+As Morgan, with 400 remaining men, headed away from the river into the interior of southern Ohio, he paused at Nelsonville, a small town on the Hocking Canal.
 His men burned ten wooden canal boats and set a covered bridge ablaze to slow their pursuers.
 However, as soon as Morgan's raiders rode off, citizens rushed to save the burning span.
 Two hours later, Union cavalry arrived, delighted to find that the townspeople had prepared a feast for them.

-With his men somewhat rested on Weaver's homestead near Triadelphia on the 22nd of July, and guided down Island Run by John Weaver who was held hostage, Morgan forded the broad Muskingum River at Eagleport, just south of Zanesville, before turning northward in Guernsey County.
+With his men somewhat rested on Peter Weaver's homestead near Triadelphia on July 22 and guided down Island Run by the son, John Weaver, who was held hostage, Morgan forded the broad Muskingum River at Eagleport, just south of Zanesville, before turning northward in Guernsey County.
 He still hoped to cross the Ohio River at some point and head through West Virginia to safety.
 At the village of Old Washington, Morgan's weary men fought a skirmish in the streets before hastily departing, pursued by Union cavalry under Brig.
 Gen. James M. Shackelford.
 On July 26, Union forces defeated Morgan at the Battle of Salineville and finally caught him that afternoon near West Point in Columbiana County.
 They were held in Wellsville, Ohio, then taken to the Ohio Penitentiary in Columbus rather than to a prisoner-of-war camp, because of reports that captured Union officers had received similar treatment.
 Many of his enlisted men ended up in the Camp Douglas stockade in Chicago.

 The general and six officers made a daring escape on November 27 by tunneling from an air shaft beneath their cells into the prison yard and scaling the walls.
-Only two of Morgan's men were recaptured, and he and the rest soon returned to the South.
+Only two of Morgan's men were recaptured, and he and the rest soon returned to the Confederacy.
 Morgan was killed less than a year later in Greeneville, Tennessee, by a Union cavalryman after refusing to halt while attempting to escape.